Check out my latest #MooneyOnPolitics #podcast… on #aras2025 and college fees row

 So ubiquitous is this political truism that its authorship is variously ascribed to such election campaigning greats as Ronald Reagan or Karl Rove.

 The idea underpinning the phrase is appropriately straight forward.
 If you want to win voters over to your cause you must sound confident and convinced.
 You do this best by having a message that is clear and concise.
 Spend too much time explaining your position and you come off looking desperate to convince.
+Continue reading “Fine Gael reckons when they are explaining, you are snoozing”

 The Irish Sunday newspaper #frontpages – Oct 2nd 2022